 At first I was a bit chagrined, but not overly so.
 But then I realized this person was referencing an article I wrote fairly recently on HealthyPlace.
 Published June 11, 2014, the article entitled Don’t Wait: Prepare for Mental Health Triggers Beforehand, was a description by me of being triggered and how I dealt with it.

 You want to talk about PTSD triggers?
 This triggered my PTSD on several levels, the most obvious being the hypervigilance bordering on paranoia because of the threat I felt coming from this person.
 The reason I interpreted it as threatening was because these were the only words used by this person.
 Nothing about the social media article at all, no specific argument against what I’d written.
 Just, “Poor Mike with his mental illness triggers.”

 So, what had happened?
 This individual had apparently looked my name up on Google.
 When he found my article (which takes some effort), he decided to use my words to either intimidate me or make fun of me.

-Besides being creepy beyond belief, it was serving me up a big helping of stigma stew, because at the heart of it, I had interpreted this person’s words to be negative about mental illness.
+Besides being creepy beyond belief, it was serving me up a big helping of mental health stigma stew, because at the heart of it, I had interpreted this person’s words to be negative about mental illness.
 As in, “I don’t like what you said, so I’m going to use your mental health against you.”
 If there were no stigma, it wouldn’t matter.
 But there is stigma and we all know it.
 As in,”your ideas have no value because you’re mentally ill.”